MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Our Approach

 \subsection{Data augmentation in AVVP}

 \textbf{Manual annotation (MA).} Lai \textit{et al.}\cite{seven} used frozen CLIP and CLAP to compute the visual segment pseudo-labels $\hat{y}^m_v$ and audio segment pseudo-labels $\hat{y}^m_a$, respectively.
 In process of generating pseudo-labels, Lai \textit{et al.} use the pre-trained CLIP and CLAP to compute the cosine similarity of the features and the 25 categories of labels, and pass a threshold to obtain one-hot encoded pseudo-labels.
 However, the LLP dataset itself is not annotated sufficient accuracy and the 25 categories cannot encompass all events.
 The limitation of the LLP dataset is one of the reasons that lead to the insufficient accuracy of pseudo-labels.
-We convert the generated one-hot pseudo-labels to CSV file, and we can find that there are many null labels (\ie, no events occurred) in the visual modality, which is abnormal since a video may lack sound but rarely lacks imagery.
+We convert the generated one-hot pseudo-labels to CSV file, and we can find that there are many null labels (\ie, no events occurred) in the visual modality, which is abnormal since a video may lack sound but rarely lacks image.
 For such pseudo-labels, we compare them with the LLP dataset and manually annotate them.
-Pseudo-labels that belong to the 25 categories are accurately annotated, while those that do not belong to one of the 25 categories will not be annotated and will be discarded in cross modality random combination. \textbf{More annotation details and ablation experiments are shown in the supplementary.}
+Pseudo-labels that belong to the 25 categories are accurately annotated, while those outside this range are left unannotated and excluded during the cross modality random combination process.